Seraaron/agora/srd/Specialties.md

 ## [generic] Specialties

-When you see a generic noun listed as a specialty in lower-case between square-brackets '[like this]', then you should place a proper noun or an adjective specific to that specialty, identifying it, before the word in the square brackets when you add it your character sheet.
-Examples are usually offered in the [[Specialties List]].
+When you see a generic noun listed as a specialty in lower-case between square-brackets, [like this], it means that there are many potential specialties like it.
+When you add one to your [[Character Sheets|character sheet]] you should place a proper noun or an adjective specific to that specialty before the word in the square brackets, to identify it.

 > #eg
-> The specialty '[city]' should become 'London city' when you add it to your sheet if your character lived or worked in or around London when they acquired that specialty, rather than interpreting it to mean a specialty for _any_ city.
+> The specialty *[city]* should become *London [city]* when you add it to your sheet if your character lived or worked in or around London a lot, rather than interpreting it to mean a specialty for _any_ city.

 ---

 ###### Using [language] Specialties

 Languages have a special use case.
-As with any generic specialty, a '[language]' specialty should be appended with a named language of your choice:
+As with any [[#generic Specialties|generic specialty,]] a '[language]' specialty should be appended with a named language of your choice:

 > #eg
-> Such as 'English language', 'Malay language', or 'Swahili language', or whatever setting-appropriate language you like, such as 'Goblin language' or 'Toki Pona language'.
+> Such as *English [language]*, *Malay [language]*, or *Swahili [language]*, or whatever setting-appropriate language you like, such as *Goblin [language]* or *Toki Pona [language]*.

 Having a [language] specialty passively informs us that you can speak that language with passing accuracy (and read and write in it fairly well too, if you also have the 'Literacy' specialty), [[When to roll dice|without a roll]].

 But instead of being actively used to [[#Fact Checks|establish facts]], language specialties can be used with [[Appeal]] to 'find the right words' _and express yourself for a scene in that language without the risk of being misunderstood_.
 Your degree of success, then, determines the complexity of the ideas you're able to accurately convey.

-#que This _example case_, using languages, should serve as a model for how you might use other specialties in combination with a Check too.
+#que This _example case_, using languages, should serve as a model for how you might use other specialties in combination with a [[Checks|Check]] too.

 ---